Hill 203

+Cherry Blossom Park

-In 1993, the Japan-China Friendship Exchange Support Association for Children donated 1,300 cherry blossom trees to Dalian City, which were planted at the foot of the South Peak of 203 Hill.
+In 1993, the Japan-China Friendship Exchange Support Association for Children donated 1,300 cherry blossom trees to Dalian City, which were planted at the foot of the South Peak of Hill 203.
 Since 1998, the local area began to hold the annual "Cherry Blossom Journey" event.
 Since 2005, it has been upgraded to Dalian Lushun Cherry Blossom Festival.
 203 Highland Cherry Blossom Garden is one of the venues.
 In April 2009, the 203 Highland New Cherry Blossom Garden was opened.
 The new Garden covers an area of more than 500,000 square meters and has more than 3700 cherry blossoms of 18 varieties.